JulianNicholls/Complete-Web-Course-2.0/README.md

 I have probably skipped large sections, notably the Twitter API lectures because I couldn't be bothered to wait for the apparently lengthy approval process to become a Twitter deveoper now.

 I am not using jQuery in the Twitter Clone, it is still loaded though, because parts of Bootstrap require it.
+I am using `fetch()` instead of the jQuery `$.ajax()` and sending and receiving passed data as JSON.

 ## Git client